CloverHackyColor/FakeSMC3_with_plugins/README.md

     + IntelCPUMonitor
     + AmdCpuMonitor
 - GPUSensors
-    + RadeonMonitor  for ATI/AMD Radeon card (temperature only)
+    + RadeonMonitor  for ATI/AMD Radeon card (temperature only), up to RX5700
     + GeforceSensors for Nvidia card Fermi, Kepler, Maxwell, Pascal
     + NVClockX for Nvidia Geforce 7xxx, 8xxx, Tesla
     + X3100 for IntelX3100 (at GM950 chipset)